 Christa is the Director of Women's Ministries & Church Administrator at City Church since April 2017, but Nashville and City Church have been home to her since 2009.

 Originally from Michigan (M Go Blue!), Christa attended Clarks Summit University (formerly Baptist Bible College) in Pennsylvania where she received a Bachelor of Science in Biblical Studies with an emphasis in Women's Ministry.
 Following undergraduate studies, she worked in admissions and event services at places of higher education in Pennsylvania, California and Tennessee.
 Most recently, Christa worked as a digital project & account manager for several years in Nashville.

 She is excited and humbled to work on staff for City Church and previously served as a volunteer in children's ministry, women's Bible study, and as the facilitator of the Women's Ministry Committee.
-Christa enjoys being outside and active, as well as cooking, reading, and hosting friends for dinner, and she tries to travel abroad once a year.
+Christa enjoys being outside and active, reading, cooking with her husband Phillip, and hosting friends for dinner.
+She tries to travel abroad once a year.

 Raised in Maryland, he studied Psychology at Virginia Tech (Go Hokies!), pursued a second Bachelors in jazz studies and music education at Towson State University and more recently completed a masters of Theology at the Vanderbilt’s Divinity School.
 Eric also loves carpentry and, along with his work at City Church, invests and manages real estate, as well as builds new homes in the neighborhood.
-He loves the eclectic nature of East Nashville and resides there with his wife Mandy and his two daughters, Lorelei and Hazel.
+He loves the eclectic nature of East Nashville and resides there with his wife Mandy and his two daughters and son, Lorelei, Hazel, and Amos.
 Mandy works as a tutor in advanced calculus, chemistry and SAT prep.

-Eric plans on taking the Isaiah 40:31 quite literally and taking up hang-gliding once his daughters have grown.
+Eric plans on taking the Isaiah 40:31 quite literally and taking up hang-gliding once his children have grown.